tayganr/purviewlab/modules/module06.md

 <div align="right"><a href="#module-06---lineage">↥ back to top</a></div>

-## 1. Azure Purview Access Control (Owner or User Access Administrator)
+## 1. Azure Purview Access Control (Purview Data Source Administrator)

 1. Do A
 2. Do B